Christopher (singer): Career

 Christopher started singing covers of other singers' songs.
 His debut single was "Against the Odds", co-written by Kay & Ndustry, Kasper Larsen, Ole Brodersen, Curtis Richa and Johan Wetterberg, and produced by Kay & Ndustry and GL Music's Lasse Lindorff.
 It was released in September 2011, reaching number 23 on the Danish Singles Chart.
 The accompanying music video is directed by Nicolas Tobias Følsgaard and Jonas Lodahl Andersen.
 His follow-up single "Nothing in Common" entered the Danish Singles Chart at number 5 in 2012.
 His debut album Colours was released in 2013.
 "CPH Girls" was Christopher's 1st single number one in Denmark.
 Christopher's third studio album Closer came out on 15 April 2016.
 It includes his earlier hit "Tulips" that came out in Denmark, Norway and China, "I Won't Let You Down" featuring Bekuh Boom becoming his second number 1 in Denmark and the track "Limousine" with the artist Madcon.
-Christopher gets his inspiration for Michael Jackson, Justin Timberlake, Bruno Mars and John Mayer.
+Christopher gets his inspiration from Michael Jackson, Justin Timberlake, Bruno Mars and John Mayer.